Tadom Hill, Banting – Malaysia’s Bamboo-Themed Glamping Spot

 English | Bahasa Malaysia

-I had heard of Tadom Hill Resorts several years ago when it went viral as a unique bamboo-themed resort surrounded by natural beauty.
-It was also one of the first glamping spots in Malaysia.
+I had heard of Tadom Hill Resorts years ago, back when it went viral as this bamboo-themed nature resort near KL.
+It was also one of the earlier places in Malaysia to make glamping more accessible.

-But somehow, I never got around to visiting, because it was a little out of the way, and I never found the right group of people to go with.
-Plus, there was also the fact that I was more keen on filling my passport pages than exploring my own country.
+Somehow, I never got around to visiting.
+It was a little out of the way, I never found the right group of people to go with, and at that time, I was more interested in collecting passport stamps than exploring my own backyard.

 About Tadom Hill Resorts